MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 It supports most of the Cortana features people enjoy using on Windows, such as Bing answers, Assistant conversations, opening apps, managing lists, and setting reminders, alarms, and timers.
 And we’ve added some new features we think people will enjoy:

-* Cortana now supports both light and dark themes in Windows.
+* Cortana supports both light and dark themes in Windows.
 * We have created a new, less intrusive screen for “Hey Cortana” queries so you can stay in the flow while you work.
 * We have updated Cortana with new speech and language models, and significantly improved performance – making it faster and more reliable than ever before.